Last Updated on: 27th October 2025, 07:44 pm

 You also get discounted fares for the rest of the month if you make a certain number of trips in a certain amount of time each month.

-Travelling on the subway
+What’s its like to travel on the subway

 Given the population of Shanghai, the subways are designed for efficiency.
 They come at regular short intervals of about 5 minutes and decrease in frequency in later hours, down to about once every 10 minutes (even after 10-11pm).